chocolatey/docs/input/en-us/features/branding.md

 ## ChocolateyGuiBranding.dll

-The first time Chocolatey GUI, with the Chocolatey GUI licensed extension installed, is executed, and the above asset files are in one of the defined locations, a new file will be generated in the same location called `ChocolateyGuiBranding.dll`.
+The first time Chocolatey GUI, with the Chocolatey GUI Licensed Extension installed, is executed, and the above asset files are in one of the defined locations, a new file will be generated in the same location called `ChocolateyGuiBranding.dll`.
 The new file actually contains all the image files that were created, as they have